Frequently Asked Questions

-Enrollment involves three processes: admission, advisement and course enrollment.
-Once you have decided on a program and campus, contact the International Student Advisor at that college and request an admissions application.
+Enrollment involves five processes: admission, visa approval by the U.S. government, orientation, advisement and course registration.
+Once you have decided on a program and campus, contact the Designated School Official (DSO)/International Student Advisor at that college and request an admissions application.
 Once accepted, you will receive a welcome packet containing a SEVIS I-20 form, which you will use to obtain your student visa at a local U.S. embassy or consulate.
 These details are outlined thoroughly in the Future International Students page of this web site.

 Some Lone Star College System programs (nursing, veterinary technology, other health science programs, etc.) have special enrollment requirements.